 We thought the Pieps DSP Pro came with an above average harness carrying system that was very comfortable and relatively easy to use.
-For backcountry travelers who carry their beacon in their pocket, we thought the Pieps Pro was average.
-It is thicker than its predecessor the Yellow Pieps DSP and less comfortable.
-We thought it was very comparable compared to the Ortovox S1+ and the Mammut Barryvox Pulse for comfort while carrying it in our pocket.
+Its thickness makes it less comfortable to carry in a pocket.
+For this, it's similar to the Ortovox S1+ and the Mammut Barryvox Pulse (now replaced by the Mammut Barryvox S).

 The Pieps DSP Sport versus the Pieps DSP Pro

 The Pieps DSP Pro is $100 more expensive but has a lot more features than the Sport.
 Is it worth the difference?
 Depends on the user.
 We think that a majority of backcountry users won't actually use most of the features of the Pro and would be just fine with the Sport.
 Some of the differences between the two are battery life with the DSP Pro (400 hours) having twice as much battery life as the Sport(200 hours).
 The Pro also has around 5-7 more meters of range, with the Sport checking in close to 50m and the Pro clocking in just below 60 meters of maximum range.
 The Sport also doesn't have either the range finder feature or the frequency drift checking feature (both detailed above).
 They both have a very quick processor and one of our favorite flagging features for multiple burials.

 The Pieps DSP Pro is a more complex product that is best appreciated by guides and trip leaders.
 It has a lot of features that many backcountry enthusiasts will never use.
 For folks that like the Pieps overall layout but aren't sure they need all the additional features check out the Pieps DSP Sport.